Build good mental health with coaching

 Think about the bigger picture

-To be blunt: if your life sucks, your mental health won't be good.
-And you can be in perfect physical shape and have tons of friends but still be unsatisfied.
+When your life satisfaction is low, your mental health tends to follow.
+Or you can be in perfect physical shape and have tons of friends but still be unsatisfied.
 Your inner state reflects your outer experience.

 Is it time to get out of that relationship that isn't going anywhere?